 Special financing is a term often used to describe auto loans for consumers with bad credit,* which can include people who have been through bankruptcy or repossession, and those with limited credit histories.

-First of all, keep in mind auto loans for people in bad credit situations typically come with higher annual percentage rates than those offered to consumers with better credit, which is how the risk is balanced.
+First of all, keep in mind vehicle loans for people in bad credit situations typically come with higher annual percentage rates than those offered to consumers with better credit.
+That’s how the risk is balanced.

 If approved, depending on factors like loan amount and the type of car they want to buy, many people will opt for a used vehicle instead of a new one.